egarand/bstn-capstone/Capstone Proposal.md

 - Logged in users can remove a Point of Interest from their personal list.

 Parameters:
-- id: PoI id as a number
+- id: PoI internal id as a number
 - token: JWT used to identify the user removing the location.

 Response:
+- Status code 204 No Content

+#### **GET /pois/saved**

+- Logged in users can view a list of their saved Points of Interest.

+Parameters:
+- token: JWT used to identify the user removing the location.

+Response:
 ```
 [
+	{
+		"id": 1,
+		"osm_id": 89197644,
+		"osm_type": "way",
+		"name": "South Balsam Trail"
+	},
+	...
 ]
 ```